Honoré Willsie Morrow: Career

 On August 1, 1904, in Blooming Grove, Wisconsin, she married Henry Elmer Willsie (1868-1948), a mining engineer.
 There followed two years in the Arizona desert.
 The desert trip was supplemented by long periods in the mining districts, the mountains, and the Northwestern dairy region.
-She never placed a novel in a section unless it was intimately known to her.
+She never placed a novel in a setting unless it was intimately known to her.

 Mr. Willsie hoped to become an inventor, while Mrs. Willsie was determined to become a novelist.
 Both felt that they needed the opportunities of the metropolis.
 About 1910, they came to New York City.
 Early on, she thought that her writing depended on inspiration; that she had to "write like made when that came", but could do nothing without it.
 Her husband encouraged her to keep a diary as a record of the work done each day.
-At first, it shocked her to discover how very little time -one, or two, or three hours- she actually spent in writing.
-She went on to recognize that through keeping a schedule for her writing, she could accomplish more.
+At first, it shocked her to discover how very little time—one, or two, or three hours—she actually spent in writing.
+She recognized that through keeping a schedule for her writing, she could accomplish more.
 She was advised to send her stories to Theodore Dreiser and it was from him that she received her first words of encouragement.
 He offered her editorial work at a good salary, but Mrs. Willsie preferred to stick to her writing.
 Her first novel, The Heart of the Desert, published in 1913 under the name "Honoré Willsie", won her immediate recognition.

 Beginning in 1914 and for the next five years, she served as editor of The Delineator.
 In 1915, she published Still Jim.
-Morrow gave up executive work in 1919 to devote herself into fiction writing.
-Her other books included, Lydia of the Pines, Benefits Forgot, The Forbidden Trail, The Enchanted Canyon, Judith of Godless Valley, The Exile of the Lariat, The Devonshers, and The Lost Speech of Abraham Lincoln.
+Morrow gave up executive work in 1919 to devote herself to fiction writing.
+Her other books included Lydia of the Pines, Benefits Forgot, The Forbidden Trail, The Enchanted Canyon, Judith of Godless Valley, The Exile of the Lariat, The Devonshers, and The Lost Speech of Abraham Lincoln.

 In addition to novels, Morrow wrote many short stories, of which "Fighting Blood" was selected for The World's Best Short Stories of 1925.
 "The Lost Speech" was selected by Mrs. William B. Meloney as one of the best stories published in The Delineator in 1926.
 For Harper's Weekly and Collier's, she wrote a number of special articles on the problems of divorce, immigration, and the Reclamation Service.

 She divorced Henry in 1922.
 In New York City, on April 24, 1923, she married the publisher, William Morrow (1873-1931).
 She was the mother of four children, including Richard, Felicia, and Anne.